erounsavall/getdata-030/README.md

   * 'Melt' to put measurement names in rows (the measurement values will be in a column).
 This is tidier data.
   Creates large data set with 679734 observations of 4 variables.
   * ddply to summarize by subject, activity name and measurement.
 11880 observations of 4 variables.
+  * Finally, write.table to create "tidydata.txt"
+  * As a convenience, the script also outputs the tidy data frame to memory so that it can be assigned to a variable in memory.

-Why this is tidy: Single row for each observation, each variable in a column.
-We were asked to summarize 'the mean of each measurement'.
+Why this is tidy: We were asked to summarize 'the mean of each measurement'.
 Therefore, I have assumed that 'measurement' is a variable with 66 levels (tBodyAcc-mean()-X, etc), each of which is in its own row.
 (The codebook definition of measurement goes into more detail about why I chose those 66 levels and not the angle() variables.)
+In the tidy data set I have created there is a single row for each observation and each variable (subject, activity, measurement, mean value) is in a column.

 ```
  subject1, activity1, measurement 1 name, value